-According to multiple CIO surveys, most of the C-suite executives agree that Analytics as an enabler of competitive advantage In fact, Analytics/Big Data is a top-3 $ investment category for CIOs in the 2016-17 cycle in addition to cloud computing & security The top Analytics investment areas specifically are: Predictive Analytics, Visual Dashboards, and Data warehousing It is also widely known that companies leveraging analytics have demonstrably higher revenue & lower costs (1-3%) compared to those that don’t All these make executing on advanced analytics paradigms imperative for all business today
+According to multiple CIO surveys, most of the C-suite executives agree that Analytics is an enabler of competitive advantage, in fact, Analytics/Big Data is a top-3 $ investment category for CIOs in the 2016-17 cycle in addition to cloud computing & security The top Analytics investment areas specifically are: Predictive Analytics, Visual Dashboards, and Data warehousing It is also widely known that companies leveraging analytics have demonstrably higher revenue & lower costs (1-3%) compared to those that don’t All these make executing on advanced analytics paradigms imperative for all business today

 However, turning a mountain of data into insights is not always easy In our experience, most mid-size and even many large organizations, typically are well-evolved and with good future plans when it comes to traditional BI departments; however, we have often seen that they lag behind in usage of this infrastructure to generate actionable insights and turn those BI investments into additional revenue & profits

 The table below shows a Nisum framework for a quick assessment of where your organization might be on the BI – Analytics continuum.